 I know, I know.
 I am well aware that I haven't posted anything since December, but trust me: this past winter has definitely been a busy one!
-Besides writing for OffOffOnline, I also started a stint writing a column called Versions for the website's Green Room blog, which has meant less attention to my own blog (it has also meant basically no social life, BUT LET'S NOT GO THERE SHALL WE), and even less sleep (see above).
+Besides writing for OffOffOnline, I also started a stint writing a column called Versions for the New Musical Theatre.com's Green Room blog, which has meant less attention to my own blog (it has also meant basically no social life, BUT LET'S NOT GO THERE SHALL WE), and even less sleep (see above).
 All this, combined with a complete inability to schedule things so that they all don't fall on the same week and an inexplicable need to watch The Chew in my PJs while pigging out on chips, has left me feeling like a zombie from The Walking Dead (but, you know...minus a scruffy, rough-and-tumble Andrew Lincoln by my side

 as he tries to shoot me down like post-apocalyptic sheriffs are wont to do).